mikekasprzak/legends/code/readme.txt

 Content/ - Art, Sound, Music, Scripts.
 All files that aren't code, per project.

 Custom/  - Files and SKU files, unique per game.
-Target/  - Files that are unique per platform.
+(NOTE: setup.sh checks this out) Target/  - Files that are unique per platform.
+All platforms for all targets.

 obj/     - garbage files go here during building output/  - executable binaries and "to be packaged" app folders go here